I offer editing designed to improve the organization and flow of your content—usually books, though I work with all kinds of persuasive writing.

 Nope.
 Any written project can benefit from a developmental edit: blog posts, books, training programs, websites, even a LinkedIn summary.
 It's always a smart idea to hire a professional to give your work a once-over.
 Everybody misses something.
 Even internal writers or marketers can be too close to material to see whether it's any good.

 This is where I can be of service.
 I've critiqued, coached, revised, and polished other peoples' writing since 1994.
-After working with me, my clients have gone on to make bestseller lists, secure job interviews or school acceptances, and place in writing competitions.
+After working with me, my clients have gone on to get agent representation for their books, make bestseller lists, secure job interviews or school acceptances, and place in writing competitions.